vstebunov/HALUtility/README.md

 Pull requests are welcome.

-For develop you are need additional library:
+For developing you need additional library:

 * Threads
 * Img